ykaurarshpreet/frontend-project-manager/README.md

 Note: This will impact Vite dev & build performances.

+## Frontend Pages and Components
+ProjectDetailsPage: Displays a project and its tasks.
+Handles fetching project details and tasks from the backend.

+TaskForm: Form for creating a new task.
+Sends a POST request to the backend and updates the project’s task list.

+EditTaskForm: Form for editing an existing task.
+Sends a PUT request to update a task.

+Navbar: Navigation for the app.

+apiClient: Axios instance configured with the backend URL and authorization headers.

+## How it works

+User Authentication: Users must log in or sign up to access the app.
+JWT is used to protect backend routes.

+Projects: Users can create projects, view details, and delete projects they own.

+Tasks:

+      Tasks are created under a specific project.

+      Tasks can be edited or deleted.

+      Newly created tasks automatically appear in the project view without refreshing.

+      Edit/Delete buttons are only visible for tasks belonging to the authenticated user.

+State Management:

+      Frontend uses React state (useState) to store tasks and projects.

+      New tasks are passed up via callbacks to update the project view dynamically.

+## Backend
+Projects:

+      GET /api/projects - Get all projects of the authenticated user

+      GET /api/projects/:projectId - Get a single project by ID

+      POST /api/projects - Create a new project

+      PUT /api/projects/:projectId - Update a project

+      DELETE /api/projects/:projectId - Delete a project

+Tasks:

+      GET /api/projects/:projectId/tasks - Get all tasks for a project

+      GET /api/projects/:projectId/tasks/:taskId - Get a single task

+      POST /api/projects/:projectId/tasks - Create a new task for a project

+      PUT /api/projects/:projectId/tasks/:taskId - Update a task

+      DELETE /api/projects/:projectId/tasks/:taskId - Delete a task

+Authorization:

+      All routes are protected using authMiddleware.

+      Users can only modify projects/tasks that belong to them.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: